sahassan012/Movie-Reviews-Analysis-Binary-Search-Tree/README.md

-# Movie Reviews Analysis with Binary Search Tree Implementation
+# Movie Reviews Analysis with Binary Search Trees
 ## About
 This program utilizes an implementation of the Binary Search Tree data structure to allow retrieval/storeage of data efficiently.
 All search and insert algorithms are O(log N).